-The courts have taken a dim view of Building Owners that proceed with work without serving notice and go on to cause damage to a neighbour’s property.
-In one noteworthy case, known as Roadrunner Properties Limited v John Dean the judge made it clear that the Building Owner should not gain advantage by his failure to comply with the statutory requirements.
-In light of this he decided that the burden should be on the Building Owner to disprove a link between the damage and the work instead of the reverse which would be the normal position at common law.
+It may be encouraging to hear that the courts are taking a dim view of Building Owners who proceed with work without serving notice and go on to cause damage to a neighbour’s property.
+In one noteworthy case, known as Roadrunner Properties Limited v John Dean, the judge made it clear that the Building Owner should not gain advantage by his failure to comply with the statutory requirements.
+In light of this, he decided that the burden should be on the Building Owner to disprove a link between the damage and the work instead of the reverse which would be the normal position at common law.